ryanfour1637/ryanfour1637/README.md

 -->
 ## Husband, Father, Software Engineer and Avid Sports Fan!

-- 🔭 I’m currently working on on fine-tuning, [BitBabble] (my slack clone), and beginning work on The Big Show (my application for our 20-year running fantasy football league).
+- 🔭 I’m currently working on TheBigShowFF, a fantasy football content website with detailed histories and weekly/season long content.
 - ✍ You can find my projects [here].
 - 🌱 I’m currently learning TypeScript and Data Structures & Algorithms.
 - 👯 I’m looking to collaborate with colleagues in an exciting work environment.